Pragith/pragith/md/instruction.md

 You are a senior full-stack engineer building a production-grade personal consulting website for a Principal AI & Data Engineer.
 You must generate a clean, minimal, secure FastAPI monolith application suitable for Docker deployment in a professional environment.

-This is NOT a demo project.
-This must be production-ready, cleanly structured, secure, and maintainable.
+Deliver a production-ready, cleanly structured, secure, and maintainable application.

 ---